-Dowerin In 1906 the government extended the railway from Goomalling to the developing Dowerin Agricultural Area and decided to develop a town site at the terminus.
-The Aboriginal name of the site chosen was "Wuguni", but "Dowerin", also an Aboriginal name, was already in local use for the place and was gazetted in 1907.
+Dowerin The first settlement for agriculture was in 1897 and the town was established in 1906 when the Government extended the railway from Goomalling and decided to develop a townsite at the terminus.
 The Shire of Dowerin is located 160 kilometres, or 2 hours, northeast of Perth.
-The Shire's 709 residents enjoy the appealing country environment which is complemented by a vibrant community lifestyle as well as the development of state of the art new facilities. such as the proposed Dowerin Community Club recreation facility.
-Accommodation Dowerin offers a variety of accommodation options to suit any budget and taste.
-Visitors can opt to stay in the centrally located Dowerin Commercial Hotel or the homely Dowerin Bed & Breakfast, a short 2km drive west.
-For those looking to be closer to nature, Dowerin Caravan Park and Dowerin Camping Ground ensures those preferences are well catered for or head out to nearby Minnivale townsite where there is free camping facilities.
-Attractions and Events Dowerin offers a range of attractions to suit every member of the family.
-Whilst in town pay a visit to the Rose Cottage and experience the collection of unique arts, crafts and collectables.
-This can be followed up with a visit to the Dowerin Bakery for a hearty lunch and to sample their delicious treats.
-And whether you're an experienced bushwalker or simply out for a stroll, the trails surrounding Dowerin give an insight into the rich history of the region.
-Dowerin is home to the Dowerin Field Days, an annual event showcasing the very latest in agriculture, machinery, associated equipment, precision technology and rural services.
-The town's population can increase up to 15,000 people during this event.

-Dowerin Community Resource Centre.
-Stewart Street, Dowerin Tel: 08 9631 1662 Shire of Dowerin.
-13 Cottrell Street, Dowerin Tel: 08 9631 1202
+The Shire's 690 residents enjoy the appealing country environment which is complemented by a vibrant community lifestyle as well as the development of state of the art new facilities, such as the Dowerin Community Club recreation facility.
+Accommodation Dowerin offers a variety of accommodation options including the Dowerin Short Stay Accommodation & Caravan Park precinct, with luxury studio rooms, 1 bedroom units, carayan & campina sites, camp kitchen. modern ablutions and laundry facilities, adjacent to the Dowerin Community Club and conveniently located a short stroll to the town centre and facilities.
+The Commercial Hotel offers traditional country hotel style accommodation with a restaurant onsite or the Dowerin Caravan Park & Motel is located opposite the roadhouse.
+For those looking to be closer to nature, head out to the nearby Minnivale townsite where there are camping facilities.
+The Minnivale Camping area is unserviced however an RV Dump Point and picnic amenities are available for your convenience.
+Attractions & Events Dowerin offers a range of natural and built attractions to suit the whole family.
+Whilst in town, pay a visit to the bakery for a sweet treat, have a counter lunch at the hotel or a bite from the roadhouse.
+Have a selfie with Rusty the Tin Dog and then take a walk down the Tin Dog Creek Walk Trail for an insight into the flora and fauna in the area.
+Take a stroll around town on the Heritage Trail or book a visit to the local museum to gain knowledge on the history of Dowerin.
+If it's sport vou're after.
+Dowerin's state of the art Community Club has you covered for a variety of sports.
+Dowerin is home to the annual Dowerin Field Days, which are held on the Wednesday and Thursday of the last week of August.
+This event showcases the very best and latest in agricultural machinery, associated equipment, precision technology and rural services.
+The town's population can increase up to 25000 people during this event.
+Tourist Information Dowerin Community Resource Centre Stewart Street.
+Dowerin Tel: 08 9631 1662 Shire of Dowerin 13 Cottrell Street, Dowerin Tel: 08 9631 1202